onesine/react-tailwindcss-select/README.md

 ```

 ### value
-Current value of select field.
+The current value of the select field.
 These objects must follow the same structure as an `options` element.
 Thus, the following would work:
 ```js
 // default element Simple Select const value =  {value: "fox", label: "🦊 Fox"};